.avif)

 Advanced Facilitation Skills

-Course Details
+Course details

 Duration: 16-weeks

-Scholarships available
+Tuition: $1,899 - Scholarships available

-Program structure:
+Program structure

-• Attend live mentor-led sessions (recordings available)
+- Attend live mentor-led sessions (recordings available)

-• Engage in peer group sessions
+- Engage in peer group practice sessions

-• Complete assigned readings & reflection exercises
+- Complete assigned readings & reflection exercises

-Live sessions led by:
+Live sessions led by

-Jack Kornfield, Tara Brach,
+Jack Kornfield, Tara Brach, Sharon Shelton & others

-meet your teachers
+Meet your teachers

 Jack Kornfield

 Jack Kornfield trained as a Buddhist monk in Thailand, India, and Burma.
 He holds a Ph.D. in clinical psychology and is a founding teacher of the Insight Meditation Society in Massachusetts and Spirit Rock Meditation Center in California.
+Jack is one of the key teachers to introduce mindfulness practice to the West, has taught internationally since 1974, and is the author of 16 books which have sold two-million copies.

 Tara Brach

+Tara Brach is a meditation teacher, psychologist and author of several books including international bestselling Radical Acceptance, Radical Compassion and Trusting the Gold.
+Her popular weekly podcast on emotional healing and spiritual awakening is downloaded 2.5 million times a month.
 Tara is founder of the Insight Meditation Community of Washington and has been active in bringing meditation into schools, prisons and underserved populations.
 Tara’s teachings blend Western psychology and Eastern spiritual practices, mindful attention to our inner life, and a full, compassionate engagement with our world.

 Sharon Shelton